gqi/fastASSET/README.md

 *Corresponding authors.

-Other custom scripts used in this paper are in folders `simulations` and `analysis`.
+See folders `simulations` and `analysis` for other custom scripts used in the paper.